elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 description: how to document and describe your data.
 page_id: metadata
 related_pages:
-  - tool_assembly: [IDP, NeLS, transmed, plant geno assembly, marine assembly]
+  - tool_assembly: [NeLS, transmed, plant geno assembly, marine assembly]
 ---

 ## How can you document data during the project?